Parent story 1 – Interview with scroll

 What are the stages parents often go through in accepting their queer child?
 It is easy to say ‘love your child for whoever they are’, but that is not always easily done.

 When a child comes out to their parents, it often triggers a whirlwind of emotions and reactions.
-Many parents, unversed in LGBTQ+ matters, retreat into denial, fearing social judgment and clinging to outdated beliefs.
+Many parents, unversed in LGBTQIA+ matters, retreat into denial, fearing social judgment and clinging to outdated beliefs.
 Some may even resort to shaming tactics in a misguided attempt to change their child’s sexual orientation, driven by societal pressures and religious influences that prioritize conformity over acceptance.

 On the other hand, parents who embrace and support their queer children may find themselves isolated from their social circles, grappling with the fear of rejection and the loss of familiar support systems.
 Despite this, they embark on a journey of self-awareness and allyship, striving to understand and navigate the complexities of their child’s identity.
 It’s a process fraught with grief, acceptance, and growth, requiring parents to let go of preconceived notions and embrace the reality of their child’s truth, paving the way for a future built on love and acceptance.